singha53-zz/omics-central-viz/README.md

 $ npm i omics-central-viz
 ```

-## For developers:
+## Development and Storybook

-To start, clone this repository and start your own Git journey!
+To start, clone this repository:

 ```bash
 $ git clone https://github.com/singha53/omics-central-viz
 $ cd omics-central-viz
 ```

-## Development and Storybook

 I used Storybook to test the components.
 To run the local server, simply run: